Needlesslord/Research-Project-Installer/docs/README.md

 First of all, it is important to understand what [*digital signature*](https://en.wikipedia.org/wiki/Digital_signature) means.
 Basically, a digital signature is a mathematical scheme based on algorithms to verify the authenticity of digital messages or documents.
 They are a standard element of the most cryptographic protocol suits and widely used for software distribution, as well as in other fields, such as financial transactions or contract management software, and it is key to detect forgery or tampering.

 Signing an application package provides the user with verification that the application data has not been modified after being signed, while confirming the identity of the user or the company that signed it.
-Therefore, signing an Installer is an importnat thing since you help ensure that tampered files are not installed on end-user computers.
+Therefore, signing an Installer is an important thing since you help ensure that tampered files are not installed on end-user computers.

-There are many methods and ways to approach this topic, but since we are using .msi files for the deploument of applications, I chose [SignTool.exe](https://docs.microsoft.com/es-es/dotnet/framework/tools/signtool-exe), which is a command line tool that is used to sign an Application Package or a batch of applications with a certificate.
+There are many methods and ways to approach this topic, but since we are using .msi files for the deployment of applications, I chose [SignTool.exe](https://docs.microsoft.com/es-es/dotnet/framework/tools/signtool-exe), which is a command line tool that is used to sign an Application Package or a batch of applications with a certificate.
 This tool is installed in the Bin folder of the Microsoft Windows [Software Development Kit](https://en.wikipedia.org/wiki/Software_development_kit) installation path.
-Therfore, we need Microsoft Windows SDK to be able to work with SingTool.exe, which you can download [here](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/).
-[Here](https://stackoverrun.com/es/q/8776869) you will find how ton install SignTool.exe for Windows 10.
+Therefore, we need Microsoft Windows SDK to be able to work with SingTool.exe, which you can download [here](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/).
+[Here](https://stackoverrun.com/es/q/8776869) you will find how to install SignTool.exe for Windows 10.
 [Here](https://stackoverflow.com/questions/43636484/how-to-install-signtool-exe-for-vs-2017) you will find a link to learn how to install SignTool.exe for Visual Studio 2017.

 The steps are easy: